gcorporationcare/fake-api/README.md

 ## Development server

-Run `node app.js` for a dev server and navigate to `http://localhost:3000/`.
+Run `node index.js` for a dev server and navigate to `http://localhost:3000/`.</br>
-You must restart the app every time you change any of the source files.
+You must restart the app every time you change any of the source files, unless you want to enable _live-reload_ feature, in such a case, you should run `npm run dev`.

 ## API documentation